Bird Study

 c.

-Describe the bird's main feeding habitat and list two types of food
+Describe the bird's main feeding habitat and list two types of

-that the bird is likely to eat.
+food that the bird is likely to eat.

 d.

-Note whether the bird is a migrant or a summer, winter, or year-round
+Note whether the bird is a migrant or a summer, winter, or

-resident of your area.
+year-round resident of your area.

 6.

-Describe to your counselor how certain orders of birds are uniquely adapted
+Describe to your counselor how certain orders of birds are uniquely

-the size and shape of the following:
+characteristics such as the size and shape of the following:

 a.